Forming an LLC Is Easy

 Step 2: Name Your LLC

 You need the right business name in order to register your LLC with the state.
-Naming your new business goes beyond creative branding—you could have the catchiest name in Connecticut but if it isn’t unique and legal, you can’t use it.
+Naming your new business goes beyond creative branding—you could have the catchiest business name in your state, but if it isn’t unique and legal, you can’t use it.

-In order to form an LLC successfully, you have to be sure no one else in your state is using your name and that it meets state guidelines.
+In order to form an LLC successfully, you also have to be sure no one else in your state is using your business name and that it meets state guidelines.

 Learn how to search if an LLC name is available and if it meets naming guidelines in our LLC name search guide.